-- Requiring owner-occupancy of the ADU. - Requiring placement in a conditional zoning district. - Establishing minimum parking requirements or other ADU parking restrictions. - Prohibiting ADU connection to the primary dwelling unit's existing utilities, unless capacity is insufficient to serve both dwellings. - Charging fees greater than those charged for single-family detached dwellings. - Setting a maximum ADU size of less than 800 square feet.
+- Denying use of the primary single family detached dwelling and the ADU for long term rentals by separate households. - Requiring placement in a conditional zoning district. - Establishing minimum parking requirements or other ADU parking restrictions. - Prohibiting ADU connection to the primary dwelling unit's existing utilities, unless capacity is insufficient to serve both dwellings. - Charging fees greater than those charged for single-family detached dwellings. - Setting a maximum ADU size of less than 800 square feet.